devplayer0/fyp/report.md

 If not running in gem5, (i.e. `!is_sim()`), the `libopencm3` function
 `rcc_clock_setup_pll()` is used to set the core clock for the STM32F407.
-By default, the 16MHz internal oscillator is used to drive all clocks on the chip, (including `HCLK` / `SYSCLK`, the core clock [@stm32f407].
-In order to maximise performance, the core clock is increased to 168MHz, which is the highest recommended value [@stm32f407vg].
+By default, the 16MHz internal oscillator is used to drive all clocks on the chip, including `HCLK` / `SYSCLK`, which is the core clock [@stm32f407].
+In order to maximise performance, the core clock is set to 168MHz, which is the highest recommended value [@stm32f407vg].

 The process through which this is achieved is relatively complex, and involves a series of registers within the Reset and Clock Control (RCC) peripheral.
 These set the values for a number of clock divisors, multipliers and the Phase-Locked Loop (PLL).
-Each component has a its own range of operation, so each parameter must be balanced to achieve the final desired clock speed.
-Clocks for other components, such as on the peripheral bus (APB) must be considered. `rcc_clock_setup_pll()` abstracts away this process, making use of the PLL. `libopencm3` contains a set of preset configurations based around specific clock speeds - `rcc_hse_8mhz_3v3[RCC_CLOCK_3V3_168MHZ]` uses the external 8MHz crystal oscillator to achieve a `HCLK` / `SYSCLK` of 168MHz.
+Each component has its own range of operation, so the parameters must be balanced to achieve the final desired clock speed.
+Clocks for other components, such as those on the peripheral bus (APB), must be considered. `rcc_clock_setup_pll()` abstracts away this process, making use of the PLL. `libopencm3` contains a set of preset configurations based around specific clock speeds;
+`rcc_hse_8mhz_3v3[RCC_CLOCK_3V3_168MHZ]` uses the external 8MHz crystal
+oscillator to achieve a `HCLK` / `SYSCLK` of 168MHz.